tejaspant/SDC_Udacity_Term1/Project5_Vehicle_Detecttion_Tracking/README.md

 ## Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes
 ---
 By recording the history of the heat map, the number of false positives is reduced.
 This also helps to reduce the wobbling of the bounding boxes

+## Discussion and scope for future work
+---
+The current vehicle detection software pipeline is a rather crude implementation and there is scope for improvement.
+Firstly the pipeline detects vehicles on the other side of the lane as well.
+The HOG subsampling function needs to modififed to limit the search region in the X direction only to the driver's lane to remove these false positives.
+Besides this, when the two vehicles in the project video come closer, the bounding boxes merge into a single box.
+It would be a good idea associate a particular bounding box with a particular vehicle.
+The wobbling of the bounding boxes can also be reduced.